logzio/logz-docs/_source/user-guide/regions/account-migration.md

 ##### Create a new account in the target region

 Open a new Logz.io trial account in your region of choice.
-[Upgrade your new account](https://app.logz.io/#/dashboard/settings/plan-and-billing/plan) to suit your needs.
+Contact your Logz.io Customer Success Manager or Account Manager to request a complimentary upgrade to match your existing account while you are in transition.

 ##### (Re-)Create your sub-accounts